-This Ordinance shall be posted at City Hall after its second reading by the City Council for at least 30 days and shall become effective on the later of (i) June 1, 2021, or (ii) upon the date that the amendments reflected in this Ordinance are approved by the California Energy Commission.
+This Ordinance shall be posted at City Hall after its second reading by the City Council for at least 30 days and shall become effective on the later of (i) January 1, 2023, or (ii) upon the date that the amendments reflected in this Ordinance are approved by the California Energy Commission.
 The City Clerk shall cause a copy of this Ordinance to be filed with the California Energy Commission and the California Building Standards Commission in the manner required by law.

-I certify that the foregoing ordinance was passed and adopted by Resolution 04-2021 at the regular meeting of the City Council of the City of Piedmont on February 1, 2021, by the following vote:
+I certify that the foregoing ordinance was passed and adopted as a part of the consent calendar by Resolution 65-2022 at the regular meeting of the City Council of the City of Piedmont on October 17, 2022, by the following vote:

-Ayes: Andersen, Cavenaugh, King, McCarthy, Rood
+Ayes: Andersen, Cavenaugh, King, Long, McCarthy N.T.
+N.T.

-Noes: None

-Absent: None
+Noes: None Absent: None